 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

 The Sub-Fund will partially invest in sustainable investments according to article 2(17) SFDR.
-Such sustainable investments will contribute to climate change and energy transition, to fight inequality, to strengthen social cohesion, social integration and labor relations, with a special focus on gender equality.
+Such sustainable investments will contribute to climate change and energy transition.
 All within the framework of good governance practices.